 I’m not quitting until my $25,000-a-year premium mastermind for mole rat ranchers has at least 1,000 members.

-Be careful about becoming fixated on specific product ideas or preconceptions about your market.
+Be careful about becoming fixated on specific product ideas or preconceptions about your market when making a living online.
 If you work very long and hard and passionately on the wrong thing, you’ll still be wrong.